SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 They made their way to the next room, the Cutie Map room.

-As they entered, Starlight said, "I used to get this room and the dinning room confused all the time when I first started living here."
+As they entered, Starlight said, "I used to get this room and the dining room confused all the time when I first started living here."

 "They do look very similar."

-"I can't tell you how many times an emergency would come up and I'd be running into the dinning room to find nopony there."
+"I can't tell you how many times an emergency would come up and I'd be running into the dining room to find nopony there."

 Sunset looked at the chairs.
 "It's nice that Spike has a chair, but why don't you have one?"